 In early 2017, Mackit secured a piece of land in the heart of sought after Greytown village, just around the corner from their office.
 Central, established, on the street front yet private, this section is the canvas for one of their most exciting projects yet.

 This was a chance for the Mackit team to use their creativity with few bounds, allowing them to experiment with their design.
 A chance to explore some new and innovative building techniques, and utilise new materials.
-The finished design is now under construction, due to be completed in March 2019.
+The finished design is now under construction.

 Tall, dark, and angular at the front, the rear softens into a lower slung rectangle that fans out as it reaches the rear of the section.
 The front of the building is intended to appear as a silhouette, clad in dark plaster render that blends effortlessly into the roof, as though they are sculpted out of the same material.